Covid-19 Situation in Bali as per July 20, 2020

 - Asoka Market opens at 2.00pm and closes at 9:00pm

-- Night market at Sayan (near Ubud) closed for a week, while the morning market remained operating as usual.
+- Night market at Sayan (near Ubud) starting open, while the morning market remained operating as usual.

 How to make most of your time at home